-Revenues from other operations represented 5.5%, 2.2%, 7.0% and 4.8% of our revenue from operations (without adjustments for intracompany transactions between key service areas) in the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, respectively.
+Revenues from other operations represented 2.2%, 7.0% and 4.8% of our revenue from operations (without adjustments for intracompany transactions between key service areas) in Fiscals 2017, 2016 and 2015, respectively.
 Revenue from other operations primarily comprises revenue from our international logistics, which includes freight forwarding services in respect of goods imported into India as well as assistance with customs clearance, and e-commerce logistics services, which includes "last-mile" delivery services for e-commerce customers.
 Our e-commerce last-mile delivery services were only offered in Fiscal 2016 and have since been discontinued.